Ruslan Mingazow: Shakhter Karagandy

 On 6 August 2020, Mingazow signed for Kazakh club FC Shakhter Karagandy, making his debut on 19 August, in a 1-0 defeat to FC Kaisar.

 Caspiy

 On 26 February 2021, FC Caspiy announced the signing of Mingazow.

 Kitchee

 On 3 March 2022, Kitchee announced the signing of Mingazow.

+On 16 April 2022, Mingazow made his debut for Kitchee in a 2022 AFC Champions League group stage match against Chiangrai United, in which he scored the winning goal for the club.

+In January 2023, Kitchee announced the extension of Ruslan Mingazov's contract until 2025.

+On 23 May 2023, Mingazow was named the player of the season in Hong Kong Top Footballer Awards.

 International career

-Mingazow made his senior national team debut on 14 April 2009, in an 2010 AFC Challenge Cup Qualification match against Maldives.
+Mingazow made his senior national team debut on 14 April 2009, in a 2010 AFC Challenge Cup Qualification match against Maldives.
 He scored his first national team goal against Bhutan in the very next match on 16 April 2009, also in AFC Challenge Cup qualifying.